 |28-2/09/2016||STFC Introductory Course in Solar System Plasma Physics 2016||University of St. Andrews|

 |11/12/2015||Solar Physics and Space Plasma Research Centre (SP2RC) seminar||University of Sheffield||Slides|

 |17/02/2015||Sheffield Undergraduate Research Experience (SURE) Showcase||University of Sheffield||Poster|

-At the Univerisity of Sheffield I am involved with teaching for the following undergraduate courses:
+At the University of Sheffield, I am involved with teaching for the following undergraduate courses:

-- MAS115 Mathematical Investigational Skills (Python, R, Latex, and html) - assistant tutor and marker, Mar 2016 - present,
+- MAS115 Mathematical Investigational Skills (Python, R, Latex, and html programming; mathematical writing) - assistant tutor and marker, Mar 2016 - present,

 - MAS112 Vectors and Mechanics (Projectile motion; circular motion; mathematical models based on first and second order differential equations) - assistant tutor and marker, Sept - Dec 2017,

 - MAS153/159 Mathematics for Chemistry (set theory; calculus; limits; differential equations, etc.) - assistant tutor and marker, Sept 2015 - Dec 2015.

 I also tutor mathematics online.
 Check out my mathematics tutorial videos through Numerade.